capprogram/2017bootcamp-general/git-tutorial/04-exploring-history.md

 ## Explore and Summarize Histories

-Exploring history is an important part of git, often it is a challenge to find the right commit ID, especially if the commit is from several months ago.
+Exploring history is an important part of git, and often it is a challenge to find the right commit ID, especially if the commit is from several months ago.

 Imaging the `planets` project has more than 50 files.
-You would like to find a commit with specific text in `mars.txt` is modified.
+You would like to find a commit in which specific text in `mars.txt` is modified.
 When you type `git log`, a very long list appeared, How can you narrow down the search?

-Recorded that the `git diff` command allow us to explore one specific file, e.g. `git diff mars.txt`.
-We can apply the similar idea here.
+Recall that the `git diff` command allows us to explore one specific file, e.g. `git diff mars.txt`.
+We can apply a similar idea here.

 ```
 $ git log mars.txt